 Garage door cables have an important job.
-Cable drums on either side of your

-    door maintain even tension on door cables, ensuring proper operation of your
+Cable drums on either side of your door maintain even tension on door cables, ensuring proper operation of your garage door.

-    garage door.
 If one cable breaks, you will know right away.
-Broken garage door

-    cables are a safety hazard, and replacing them is even more so.
-If you suspect

-    your garage door cables are broken, stop using your garage door and call Garage

-    Door Specialists, Inc. for professional repair.
+Broken garage door cables are a safety hazard, and replacing them is even more so.
+If you suspect your garage door cables are broken, stop using your garage door and call Garage Door Specialists, Inc. for professional garage door repair.

 Signs of Broken Garage Door Cables

 Both torsion cables and extension spring cables are made from heavy-duty galvanized wire.
 Most homeowners will get years of use from their springs.
 Other times, sudden or gradual effects can cause springs to break, resulting in damage and potentially serious injury.
 Look for these signs of broken cables:

 - The door stopped working: A broken garage door cable drum or cable can trigger safety features, preventing the door from moving until the repairs are performed.

 - The door is uneven: Frayed or damaged cables can become loose, leading to uneven garage door operation.
 If you notice your door slanting to one side, it’s likely due to loose garage door cables.

 - The door moves too fast: Cables keep garage door operation smooth and constant.
 If your door is closing faster than expected, it might be due to broken cables.